javier-hui/javier-hui/README.md

 ### Hi there 👋

-I am currently a Computer Engineering student studying in Hong Kong University of Science and Technology, focusing on software and web development.
+I am currently a Computer Engineering student, focusing on software and web development.
 I am currently working on my skills for the front end, especially on Angular.

 I also have an interest in designing video games, and am hoping to release a presentable demo very soon.
 Stay tuned!